Odisha University of Technology and Research: Academic programs

 The Bachelor of Architecture degree is of five-year duration and the rest are of four-years duration.
-CETB/OUTR also offers a two-year Master of Computer Applications programme.
+CETB/OUTR also offers a two-year Master of Computer Applications programme. as well as in Master of Business Administration.
 The typical enrolment is 60 to 120 for each of the programs.
 The CETB/OUTR conducts an M.Tech. program in 20 specializations including: